conan-io/docs/systems_cross_building/cross_building.rst

   a cross compiler running in the build platform that generates binaries for the host platform.

-The ``target`` platform plays and important role when compiling a cross compiler, in that scenario the ``target`` is the platform the compiler will generate binaries for: in order to be a cross compiler the ``host`` platform (where the cross compiler will run) has to be different from the ``target`` platform.
+The ``target`` platform plays an important role when compiling a cross compiler, in that scenario the ``target`` is the platform the compiler will generate binaries for: in order to be a cross compiler the ``host`` platform (where the cross compiler will run) has to be different from the ``target`` platform.
 If the ``build`` platform is also different, it is called **Canadian Cross**.